scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Slam.*** *Melee Attack:* 5 AP, 4/1/2/0/0</br>Deals 2 wounds and 1 wound die in thunder damage.
+***Slam.*** *Melee Attack:* 5 AP, 4/1/2/0/0 - Deals 2 wounds and 1 wound die in thunder damage.

-***Thunderwave.*** *Melee Attack:* 7 AP, 3/2/2/0/0</br>Stomps the ground, sending a wave of thunderous force hitting all creatures within 2 tiles of the Golem.
+***Thunderwave.*** *Melee Attack:* 7 AP, 3/2/2/0/0 - Stomps the ground, sending a wave of thunderous force hitting all creatures within 2 tiles of the Golem.
 Creatures make a Stamina save, taking 0/2 in thunder damage on fail, and being knocked prone on a critial.

 ***Rock Throw.*** *Maneuver, Ranged Attack:* 7 AP, Range 7, 3/2/2</br>Throws a large boulder at a creature in range it can see.
 The creature makes a Dexterity or Defense save against the attack, taking 2/3 in bludgeoning damage.
 ___